 Finalists and winners must be prepared to be involved in promotional events and activities if required.

-All short listed nominees (finalists) must be available to attend the NT Training Awards gala presentation event in Darwin on Saturday 16 September 2017.
+All short listed nominees (finalists) must be available to attend the NT Training Awards gala awards dinner event in Darwin on Saturday 22 September 2018.
 Travel and accommodation costs are covered for individual finalists who do not normally reside in Darwin.

 Award winners must be able to represent the NT at the Australian Training Awards for a week in Canberra (dates to be advised).
 You will be required to take leave from work or study commitments for the week of the national awards.
 Travel and accommodation costs are covered for national individual finalists only.

-All short listed nominees (finalists) must be available to attend the NT Training Awards gala presentation event in Darwin on Saturday 16 September 2017.
+All short listed nominees (finalists) must be available to attend the NT Training Awards gala awards dinner event in Darwin on Saturday 22 September 2018.